umich-iam/javacosign/docs/README.txt

   - A Jakarta Commons Pool-based framework for pooling connections to a cluster of CoSign servers.

+  - A Jakarta Commons Logging for customizable log configuration.

   - A JSSE-based framework for SSL-based application server/CoSign server communication.